 - This cake freezes well.
 Cool it completely and wrap it tightly with plastic wrap and then aluminum foil.
 Place it in an airtight container or a large resealable plastic bag and freeze for 2-3 months.
 Thaw in the fridge overnight and bring it to room temperature before serving.

-French Apple Dessert Tips
+French Apple Cake Tips and Notes

-- You can omit the rum or the brandy if preferred.
+- You can omit the rum or the brandy, if preferred.
 You don’t need to substitute them in this recipe.

 Recipe adapted from Around My French Table cookbook by Dorie Greenspan